Read Me First

 COMMUNITY COORDINATORS

 Student Community Coordinators handle all enrollments and withdrawals from the Code:You program.
-We manage student accounts on the Pluralsight, Slack, and Google Classroom platforms, and we track student attendance at the weekly meetups.
-We also post the recordings of each class meetup in Google Classroom.
+We manage student accounts on the OpenClass and Slack platforms.
+We track student attendance at the weekly meetups.
+We also post the recordings of each class meetup in the Discussion section of OpenClass.
 When students face barriers, we connect them to supportive services, internal resources, and external community partners.

 Jared Mueller